jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

 ---
 ## Project Description

 This project was launched from individual research in George Mason University course CSI 500, Computational Science Tools.
-Reading an academic journal, _Social network analysis of virtual water trade among major countries in the world_, led to this project to observe ways to academically analyze world data using the `networkx` package in Python.
+Reading an academic journal, _Social network analysis of virtual water trade among major countries in the world_, led to this project to observe ways to academically analyze world trade data using the `networkx` package in Python.

 ## Journal Article Summary
 ### [Deng et al. (2021)] Social network analysis of virtual water trade among major countries in the world